integritee-network/substraTEE/README.md

    ```
    After the first iteration, the counter of Alice will have the value 52.
 This is correct as the following code is executed in the WASMI in the enclave: `new = old + increment + 10` (see `substraTEE-worker/enclave/wasm/src/lib.rs`).

-10. Check the output of the substraTEE-worker by calling `tail -f /substraTEE/worker.log`.
-The most important section is
+10. Check the output of the substraTEE-worker by calling `less /substraTEE/worker.log`.
+The most important section is (near the end)
     ```
     [>] Decrypt and process the payload
         ...
         [Enclave] SHA256 of WASM code identical
         ...
     [<] Message decoded and processed in the enclave
     ```
     which indicates that the SHA256 hash passed by the client matches the calculated hash of the code that should be executed.

 11. When sending a different hash from the substraTEE-client to the substraTEE-worker, the code will not be executed and the counter therefore not updated.

+     The client will wait infinitely for the callConfirmed event which will never be sent by the worker as the code was not executed.
+The client must be killed (Control-C) and the log file of the worker can be inspected with `less /substraTEE/worker.log`.
+At the end of the log file there is a different output than before
+     ```
+     [>] Decrypt and process the payload
+         ...
+         [Enclave] SHA256 of WASM code not matching [Enclave]   Wanted by client    : [...]
+         [Enclave]   Calculated by worker: [...]
+         [Enclave] Returning ERROR_UNEXPECTED and not updating STF
+     ```
+     which indicates that the SHA256 hash passed by the client **DOES NOT** match the calculated hash of the code that should be executed.

 Whenever you perform the steps 8. and 9., you will see the counter incrementing.